 “As I have said elsewhere, there was little that was truly original with or indigenous to Gilead: its genius was synthesis.”

 The Handmaid’s Tale

-Side episode of a middle-aged shop lady telling that it’s about time that somebody would finally dealing the riff-raff that has been “ruing it for the rest of us.” brings in mind similar statements expressed around us almost daily, in one or an other variation.
+Side episode of a middle-aged shop lady telling that it’s about time that somebody would finally deal with the riff-raff that has been “ruing it for the rest of us” brings in mind similar statements uttered so often by people around us.
 Of course, in the neat way that stories come together, we learn that when in a following days that same shop lady herself disappeared nobody else objected or questioned it either.

 The Red Center is a place where women are “trained” by other women.
 To be broken, to make them obedient enough, while keeping an eye on them each moment so they wouldn’t take the last way out.
 In each and every totalitarian regime there have always been people among the oppressed helping to keep the others down.